its-rahul4000/Projects/README.md

 ### 16-bit Multicycle Processor

 - Implemented a **16-bit CPU using a multicycle datapath architecture**.
-- Designed a **centralized FSM controller** to manage instruction execution cycles.
+- Designed a **centralized finite state machine (FSM) controller** to manage instruction execution cycles.
-- Supported **R-type, I-type, and J-type instructions** including arithmetic and branching.
+- Supported **R-type, I-type, and J-type instructions**, including arithmetic operations, branching, and memory access.
-- Debugged datapath and control signals using **waveform analysis and simulation**.
+- Debugged datapath and control logic using **waveform analysis and simulation tools**.

 ---